 7 days 6 nights

 This Persian Nomad Adventure happens in nomadic areas of western and southwestern Iran where the famous tribe of Bakhtiari migrates twice a year from Lorestan to Khuzestan searching pasture for its herds.
 Bakhtiari Nomads live at the skirts of Mt.
 Zagros ranges, they spend the warm seasons in their summer quarters (Sardsir or Yaylaq) and in autumn they go to valleys and the plains of their winter quarters (Garmsir or Qeshlaq).
-Bakhtiari, literally means “companion of fortune”, is a subgroup of Lurs and the Bakhtiari dialect belongs to the Luri language.
+Bakhtiari literally means “companion of fortune”, is a subgroup of Lurs and the Bakhtiari dialect belongs to the Luri language.
 The documentary Grass: A Nation’s Battle for Life (1925) reveals the story of the migration of the Bakhtiari Tribe.

 We can start our tour from Tehran or other main cities, if you prefer, and reach the city of Khorramabad, Lorestan’s capital.
 From Tehran, we need to pass Qom, Arak, and Boroujerd to reach this city.
 The history of Khorramabad dates back to the Elamite era, a thousand years ago.
-Khorramabad is famous due to fascinating history, pleasant weather with high rainfall especially in spring, mountains, green valleys containing beautiful rivers and waterfalls, scenic landscapes, groundwater resources, natural springs, and unique villages with friendly people.
+Khorramabad is famous due to its fascinating history, pleasant weather with high rainfall especially in spring, mountains, green valleys containing beautiful rivers and waterfalls, scenic landscapes, groundwater resources, natural springs, and unique villages with friendly people.

-Best seasons to experience the nomad tour of western cities are spring and autumn.
+The best seasons to experience the nomad tour of western cities are spring and autumn.

 We will start our day tour by visiting Lake Keeyow (Keeyow in Lori means dark blue) which is a natural lake filled with water springs at the bottom of it, an amusement park is also located just next to the lake.
 In some season different kinds of native and migratory birds also live there.